ECOWAS Common Currency: Diplomats interpret positions of Ghana, Nigeria -

 It went further:“We in Ghana are determined to do whatever we can to enable us join the member states of UEMOA (the West African Economic and Monetary Union) soon in the use of the ECO, as we believe it will help remove trade and monetary barriers, reduce transaction costs, boost economic activity and raise the living standards of our people.”
 Ghana further urged the other member states of ECOWAS to “work rapidly towards implementing the decisions of the Authorities of ECOWAS”.
 That is “the adoption of a flexible exchange rate regime, instituting a federal system for the ECOWAS Central Bank and other related agreed convergence criteria, to ensure the region achieves the single currency objectives of ECOWAS as soon as possible for all member states”.
 Moreover, Ghana submitted: “We have a historic opportunity to create a new reality for the people of ECOWAS, a reality of general prosperity and progress.”

-Going over the stand on Nigeria on the matter: “Nigeria has received the news of the change of name of the UEMOA currency, the CFA (Communaute Financiere d’Aafrique) to ECO supposedly as the ECOWAS Single currency.
+Going over the stand of Nigeria on the matter: “Nigeria has received the news of the change of name of the UEMOA currency, the CFA (Communaute Financiere d’Aafrique) to ECO supposedly as the ECOWAS Single currency.
 Nigeria is studying the situation and would respond in due course.”
-There is a red flag in the phrase: “ECO supposedly as the ECOWAS Single currency” Supposedly!
+There is a red flag in the phrase: “ECO supposedly as the ECOWAS Single currency”.
+Supposedly!

 People who see Nigeria’s statement as being terse may have to revisit the matter that the country has taken the Eco with a pinch of salt.
 What is being said in diplomatic circles is that France, the colonial master of Francophone West Africa, might have hijacked Eco, thereby extending its area of influence to capture the entire region.

-Two experts in the area of diplomacy, Professor Ademola Araoye and Rasheed Akinkuolie, analysed the development.
+Two experts in the area of diplomacy, Professor Ademola Araoye and Ambassadir Rasheed Akinkuolie, analysed the development.

 Ademola Araoye’s Submission